kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

     //   - External: the DisaggregatedSet controller creates a
     //     DisaggregatedSetRoleScaler named "<disaggregatedset>-<role>"
     //     whose /scale subresource an external autoscaler drives.
-    //     .spec.replicas is ignored (and must be unset or zero).
+    //     .spec.replicas on the role is ignored regardless of value.
+    //     Values > 1 trigger an admission warning to nudge users who
+    //     may believe the number takes effect (1 is the field default
+    //     and indistinguishable from unset after CRD defaulting).
     // +kubebuilder:validation:Enum=Static;External
     // +kubebuilder:default=Static
     // +optional